 Copy the ready-made solution

-This can apply for example to:
+This may apply for example to:

 DNS settings

-link in the site footer
+a link in the page footer

-link in the menu
+a link in the menu

 changes in the CMS